Noise Levels of Sleep Apnea Machines

 Noise Comparison: CPAP Machines vs. Household Sounds

-To better understand the noise levels of CPAP machines, it's helpful to compare them to common household sounds.
-As mentioned, a CPAP machine typically operates around 30 dB, which is akin to a soft whisper or rustling leaves.
+To better understand the noise levels of CPAP machines, comparing them to everyday household sounds is helpful.
+As mentioned, a CPAP machine typically operates around 30 dB, akin to a whisper or rustling leaves.

 In contrast, a refrigerator hums at about 40 dB, while a normal conversation or a running shower falls around 60 dB.
 Therefore, the noise from a CPAP machine is relatively low and should not disrupt your sleep or that of others in your household.